mechanoid/blog/posts/distributed-frontend-assets.md

 CAP an acronym for Consistency, Availability and Partition tolerance says that if you want to store data in different locations you have to choose two of those properties and you will have lack of the third.
 (For further information about the theory itself, please have a look at the various articles explaining how the CAP Theorem works exactly, because that would go far beyond the horizon of this article)

-To get a hint about what that tells us about our asset distribution lets talk about the CAP properties and what they mean for our usecase.
+To get a hint about what that tells us about our asset distribution lets talk about the CAP properties and what they mean for our use case.

 ## Consistency

-Consistency is a property that has the biggest awareness amongst frontend developers and designers.
+Consistency is a property that has usually the biggest awareness amongst frontend developers and designers.
 It is easily explained by considering a very practical example.
 Lets assume that our services each include a brand logo at the top of their starting pages.
 A new asset release now includes an updated graphic for that image.
 The services are consistent if they provide the same version of that file to new page requests.
 So this property describes the uniformity in look and feel of our services.

 ## Availability

 Availability is dedicated to the question of "is the service able to deliver some asset version".
-So applied to our logo example, do our services have access to the versions of our logo, (not necessarily the same).
+So applied to our logo example, do our services have access to the versions of our logo, (not necessarily the same) and are the services able to deliver it to a request without errors.

 ## Partition Tolerance

-Partition Tolerance is about the possibility to distribute our asset data to different services.
+Partition Tolerance is all about the possibility to distribute our asset data to different services while centralizing or sharing the data itself.
 So is it possible to centralize our asset data and share it between our services.

 ## Integration variants and CAP